elixir-lang/elixir/lib/elixir/pages/Naming Conventions.md

 These functions and macros follow the Erlang convention of an `is_` prefix, instead of a trailing question mark, precisely to indicate that they are allowed in guard clauses.

 Note that type checks that are not valid in guard clauses do not follow this convention.
 Examples: `Keyword.keyword?/1`, `Regex.regex?/1`

+## Special names

+Some names have specific semantics in Elixir.
+We details those cases below.

 ### `length` and `size`